gjTool/gjTool/README.md

 ## Update information

-- v1.1.3
+- v1.1.4

-- The code is arranged and optimized, and it is more concise.
+- Add the touch module, the mobile end touch event: tap、longTap、 singleTap、 doubleTap、 swipe、 swipeLeft、swipeRight、 swipeUp、 swipeDown.

+  Add custom events and trigger.

 - Now you can use $.Disuse Gj and keep gjTool.